 osmosis with their Japanese partners.

-STW also produces short films such as the award-winning Oban
+STW also produced short films such as the award-winning Oban

 Star-Racers pilot film: Molly, Star-Racer (winner of